Socket#

 Waiting for I/O readiness#

-// Wait until data is available for reading
+// wait up to 5 seconds until data is available

 if (socket.waitReadyRead(5000))